Parking & Transportation

 Parking is enforced by Savannah State University's Department of Auxiliary Services and Parking Services.
 Parking rules and regulations, permits, parking pass information, and citations are found in the linked document Parking Policies, Regulations, Citations, and Appeals.
 You have the right to appeal any citation online within 10 days.
 After 10 calendar days, the right to appeal is forfeited.

 Regardless if an appeal is submitted or not, the citation to which it pertains is due and payable when the citation was issued.
-If/when a citation appeal is overturned, then the amount paid will be credited to the citation charge on the parking account and posted to PAWS (student account).
 Employees will be charged for any unpaid citations when they leave university employment.

 |Parking Citation Description||Amount|